reicalasso/beyond_transformer/docs/archive/research_summary_next_steps.md

 ## 10. Conclusion

 The exploration of Transformer alternatives is a rapidly evolving field with significant opportunities for innovation.
-Neural State Machines represent a promising direction that could combine the strengths of existing approaches while addressing key limitations.
+PULSEs represent a promising direction that could combine the strengths of existing approaches while addressing key limitations.
 By systematically comparing with established baselines and focusing on interpretable, efficient architectures, this research has the potential to make meaningful contributions to the field of sequence modeling.

 The next critical steps involve fixing current implementation issues, expanding experimental validation, and beginning systematic comparison with state-of-the-art alternatives.
-With focused effort, this work could establish NSM as a viable paradigm for next-generation AI systems.
+With focused effort, this work could establish PULSE as a viable paradigm for next-generation AI systems.